The Kashmir Issue is not just a border dispute between India and Pakistan. It has many dimensions – external and internal.

 Assembly elections in the State were held only in 1996 in which the National Conference led by Farooq Abdullah came to power with a demand for regional autonomy for Jammu and Kashmir.

 J&K experienced a very fair election in 2002.
 The National Conference failed to win a majority and was replaced by the People’s Democratic Party (PDP) and Congress coalition government.

-In 2015, India’s ruling BJP party is sworn into government in Indian-administered Kashmir for the first time in coalition with local People’s Democratic Party, with the latter’s Mufti Mohammad Sayeed as chief minister (followed by Mehbooba Mufti because of the death of her father and party founder).
+In 2015, India’s ruling BJP party was sworn into government in Indian-administered Kashmir for the first time in coalition with the local People’s Democratic Party, with the latter’s Mufti Mohammad Sayeed as chief minister (followed by Mehbooba Mufti because of the death of her father and party founder).
 However, this coalition didn’t last for long.

 - No more mediation with the UN or any other other third parties.

 - India and Pakistan should resolve issues through bilateral talks as agreed by the Simla Agreement.

 - No Plebiscite in Kashmir unless Pakistan reverses the situation back to what was in 1947 (territory and demographics).

 - All Parties Hurriyat Conference

 - Jammu Kashmir Liberation Front

 - Hizbul Mujahideen